Ever thought of doing an Apprenticeship?

 - Allowance: £25,000 – 15,000 = £10,000 annual payment

-Example 2: an employer who would not pay the levy
+Example 2: An employer who would NOT pay the Apprenticeship Levy

-An employer with an annual pay bill of £2 million:
+An employer with an annual wage bill of £2 million:

 - Levy sum: 0.5% x £2,000,000 = £10,000

 - Allowance: £10,000 – £15,000 = £0 annual payment

 Where companies are connected, only one £15,000 allowance can be shared between them.
 The division of the allowance must be decided at the beginning of the tax year.
 So, if during the year an employer becomes connected to a company which already pays the Apprenticeship Levy, the first employer would immediately become liable to pay on their full payroll.

 Connected companies may also pool their Apprenticeship Levy funds to pay for the training.